C-Stein/node-milestones/01-foundations/challenges/ms-01-challenge_global-module.md

 There's no trick to it; it's just a simple trick.

 ## Requirements
-Create a module called `project` that sets up a project directory and adds the basic folders and files you need to start a new project.
+Create a module called `project` that automates the setup of a project directory and adds the basic folders and files you need to start a new project.
 Also include these tasks:

 1. intializea git repo
 2. create a `.gitignore` file